tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ## 3 - Tensorboard Metrics

-To log your machine learning metrics using TensorBoard, and also enable comparison of DVC experiments, follow the steps below:
+To log your machine learning metrics using TensorBoard and  enable comparison of DVC experiments, follow the steps below:

 ### Initialize TensorBoard Logging